ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Manual sync not working in watsonx.data 2.3.1 Multi-Tenant instances
+{: #known_issue60909}

+Manual synchronization of optimizer metadata does not work in watsonx.data version 2.3.1 multi-tenant instances when following the standard manual sync procedure.

+The manual sync process [Synchronizing optimizer metadata](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta) fails to execute properly in multi-tenant deployments of watsonx.data 2.3.1.

+**Workarounds**: Two alternative approaches are available to address this issue:

+1. Manually collect statistics through the watsonx.data dashboard interface:

+   1. Navigate to the Query optimizer management section.
+   2. Follow the procedure outlined in [Managing statistical updates from dashboard](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-analyze_optimizer#qry-colct)
+   3. Trigger the statistical collection process manually

+2. Force an automatic synchronization by cycling the Query optimizer:

+   1. Deactivate the Query optimizer.
+   2. Reactivate the Query optimizer.
+   3. The initial auto-sync will execute automatically upon reactivation.

 ## Databand-enabled Spark jobs fail on Spark 4.0 in {{site.data.keyword.lakehouse_short}}
 {: #known_issue50405}